tracynle/liri-node-app/README.md

 - OMDB for movies  (with Axios)

 ## Instructions
 Open your Terminal and you can begin your song, concert, or movie searches.
-Each command requires different parameters, so be sure to include these in your search:
+Each command requires different parameters, so be sure to include these in your search.

+### If the artist/band name or move titles are longer than one word, include them in quotation marks:
+`"movie or song or artist/band name"`

-## Bands in Town for concerts
+### Bands in Town for concerts
 `node lirir.js concert-this <artist/band name here> `

 The search will show you something like this:

+![Screenshot]

-## Spotify for songs
+### Spotify for songs
 `node lirir.js spotify-this-song <song name here> `

 The search will show you something like this:

-## OMDB for movies
+### OMDB for movies
 `node lirir.js movie-this <movie title here> `

 The search will show you something like this: